zeropoet/ovel-core/README.md

-# OVEL
+# ØVEL
-A cosmological operating system where archetypes are modular behaviors
+A cøsmøløgical øperating system where archetypes are mødular behaviørs.